koenrane/KR-new-site/content/mode-collapse-in-rl-may-be-fueled-by-the-update-equation.md

 ACTDE doesn't mode collapse on wireheading, even _given_ that the network tries out wireheading! ([Alex thinks such behavior is unlikely for practical RL algorithms](https://www.lesswrong.com/posts/pdaGN6pQyQarFHXF4/reward-is-not-the-optimization-target).)

 Concretely, suppose that reward is 10 if you eat pizza and 100 if you wirehead.
-You start off with action distribution {pizza: 1%, wirehead: 99%}, and we're doing TD-learning in the tabular setup we just described.
+You start off with action distribution \{pizza: 1%, wirehead: 99%\}, and we're doing TD-learning in the tabular setup we just described.
 If so, then the policy gradients upweight wireheading more and more.
 This can happen until the network puts arbitrarily many logits on the wireheading action.
-In this situation, under these exploration assumptions and with probability $1$, PPO upweights wireheading and the policy ends up {pizza: $\epsilon$, wirehead: $1-\epsilon$}.
+In this situation, under these exploration assumptions and with probability $1$, PPO upweights wireheading and the policy ends up \{pizza: $\epsilon$, wirehead: $1-\epsilon$\}.

 However, ACTDE does not lead to arbitrarily many logits on wireheading.
 Instead, ACTDE leads to the softmax distribution over actions, with the softmax taken over the reward for each action.
-Thus, the converged policy of tabular ACTDE is about {pizza: .02%, wirehead: 99.98%}.
+Thus, the converged policy of tabular ACTDE is about \{pizza: .02%, wirehead: 99.98%\}.
 That's still mostly wireheading, but there are only boundedly many logits on that action.

 ## PPO vs ACTDE on the iterated prisoner's dilemma